 - ‘ji + yo’ (じょ) is ‘jo’, not ‘jyo’

 The issue of having both じ and ぢ sound ‘ji’, or ず and つ” sounding ‘zu’, seems an arbitrary complication, and it is, but many languages have the same issue; in English, for example, should we write ‘sent’ or ‘cent’?
-The words have different meanings so, even though they sound the same, we just have to memorize the correct spelling of each.
+The words have different meanings so, even though they sound the same, we just have to memorize the correct spelling for each case.

 And that is all there is to hiragana.
 Now some practice: